-His short life and supernatural abilities on the guitar are well documented, and this album is so stocked, you’d think it was a compilation album.
+His short life and supernatural abilities on the guitar are well documented (bet the changing guitar strings came easy to him too), and this album is so stocked, you’d think it was a compilation album.
+What couldn’t this guy do?
 But in 1967, he unleashed a bluesy rock previously unheard from an American.
 This album had the title track, as well as “Purple Haze,” “Hey Joe,” “Manic Depression,” “The Wind Cries Mary,” “Fire,” “Stone Free” and “Foxey Lady.”
 Looking back, Jimi had an Ichiro Suzuki-like rookie year.

 1.08 The Doors – The Doors

 How great was 1967?
 Hendrix arrives with his band’s first album, and The Doors come through with another one of the greatest rock debuts ever.
 There are only a handful of other debut rock albums that can be spoken up in the same paragraph as these two, including Led Zeppelin, Van Halen, Nirvana and Guns N’ Roses.
 “Light My Fire,” “Break On Through,” “Back Door Man,” “20thCentury Fox” and “The End” make this album legendary.
 Four early years of dominance brings to mind the Fantasy Football career of Terrell Davis.